 The main findings of the present preliminary investigation in patients awaiting liver transplantation are: (1) most patients (88%) report a mild to severe degree of chronic dyspnea; (2) the degree of chronic dyspnea correlates well with respiratory muscle strength; and (3) respiratory muscle strength indices are weakly related to MELD score.

 Most liver disease patients studied reported mild to severe chronic dyspnea (range: 0-4) (Table 3).
 Although chronic dyspnea is the predominant respiratory symptom in patients with liver disease, there are scarce reports on its prevalence and measurement.
 These reports show contradictory data regarding the prevalence of chronic dyspnea, ranging from 0% to 95%[3,23-26].
 Nevertheless, none had assessed the severity of chronic dyspnea using such a widely accepted tool as the mMRC chronic dyspnea scale (Table 3).
 Thus, the prevalence and severity of chronic dyspnea may have been underestimated in previous reports.

 Respiratory alkalosis, due to hyperventilation, is the commonest acid-base disorder in patients with chronic liver disease[30,31].
 Indeed, PaCO2 was decreased (< 4.7 kPa) in 85% of patients, whilst pH was increased (> 7.45) in 65% of patients in our study (Table 4).
 This respiratory alkalosis was due to increased VE, VT, and VT/TI (whilst TI/TTOT was normal) indicating increased inspiratory drive intensity (Table 4).
 Significantly, correlations were found for PaCO2 with VE and VT/TI, providing corroborative evidence.
 Furthermore, VT/TI was significantly higher in patients with ascites compared to those without ascites (Table 4).
 This result indicates that the presence of ascites and/or the progression of disease could lead to a further increase in central respiratory drive intensity.
 What triggers hyperventilation is yet unknown.
 However, hyperventilation can explain in part the close correlation between chronic dyspnea and RMS in end-stage liver disease patients without ascites.
 Hyperventilation causes excessive use of the respiratory muscles, which may be mildly impaired.
 This results in neuromechanical dissociation between increased respiratory drive and respiratory muscle strength probably leading to an increased dyspnea sensation.
 Therefore, the combination of mild impairment of respiratory muscles and their increased use can cause dyspnea in patients with liver disease.

 Correlations were found between chronic dyspnea severity and respiratory muscle strength indices (Pemax, Pimax, and RMS).
 In the subgroup of patients without ascites, Pemax was abnormally low in 13%, Pimax in 22%, and RMS in 22%.
-In this subgroup the correlations between respiratory muscle indices and mMRC score were very close, as a result of the absence of ascites (Figure ).
+In this subgroup the correlations between respiratory muscle indices and mMRC score were very close, as a result of the absence of ascites (Figure 1).
 Our data show that patients studied could experience chronic dyspnea, which depends on RMS and not vice versa.
 Because it is difficult to suggest that chronic dyspnea, known to occur in liver disease patients, causes a decrease of RMS due to disuse atrophy, as increased intensity of respiratory drive tends to exercise, and hence strengthen, the respiratory muscles.
 Treatment with b-blockers in a subgroup of patients (n = 21; 52%) did not have any significant impact on dyspnea, respiratory muscle strength, and spirometric indices.
 In contrast, the presence of ascites acts as a strong confounding factor, hence the correlation between chronic dyspnea and respiratory muscle strength breaks down.

 A weak correlation was found between mMRC score and MELD score.
 This correlation was relatively higher in the subgroup of end-stage liver disease without ascites compared to the subgroup of patients with ascites, possibly due to the above-mentioned confounding factor.

 A good correlation was detected between MELD score and respiratory muscle indices only in the non-ascites subgroup (Figure 2).
 Only one study, by Galant et al, has shown a correlation between Pimax and MELD score.
 Few papers discuss the relationship between severity of liver disease as measured by Child-Pugh score and respiratory muscles strength indices[5,6].

 In our study, statistical analysis showed that chronic dyspnea does not correlate with hypoxemia, ascites, anemia, and fluid retention.

 Low DLCO is the commonest lung function abnormality in end-stage liver disease.
 In our study, DLCO was abnormally low in 60% of patients.
 This is in agreement with previous reports showing low DLCO in 55% of liver transplantation candidates[3,33].

 As Pimax is a predictor of weaning success from mechanical ventilation and Pemax is a predictor of effective cough, further investigations are needed to show whether preoperative measurement of the maximum static respiratory pressures (Pimax and Pemax) could be helpful in liver transplantation candidates.

 In conclusion, a mild to severe degree of chronic dyspnea is quite common (88%) in patients with end-stage liver disease.
 Chronic dyspnea correlates with respiratory muscle strength in all patients.
 This correlation is close in the subgroup of patients without ascites.
 This correlation breaks down in the ascites subgroup despite the fact that these patients had weaker respiratory muscle strength.
 This indicates that the presence of ascites acts as a confounding factor.
 Respiratory muscle strength indices are weakly related to MELD score.
 Further studies with increased number of patients are needed to elucidate these findings.